Weekly Review: High Yield CEFs

 Source: CEFConnect.com, BlackRock Corp High Yield: (HYT)

-The fund keeps its discount of more than 11.5% and it is statistically undervalued.
-One thing that you may find as an advantage of this fund is the credit structure.
-Most of the assets owned by this CEF are with rating "BB" and something that got my attention are these 10.47% labeled as "AAA" quality.
+This fund has a 5.50% return on NAV and trades at 12.24% discount.
+Most of the investments owned by this CEF are with rating "BB" and something that got my attention are these assets labeled as "AAA" quality.

 Source: CEFConnect.com, AllianceBernstein Glb High Inc:(AWF)